Raijinili/Hantei-chan/README.md

 # Hantei-chan #
 Hantei6 GUI editor for Melty Blood.
-I don't really care too much about modding melty so I won't be updating this anymore.
+I don't really care too much about modding melty so I won't be adding more features.
 Feel free to fork it.
 By the way, this program only for windows.

 Stuff that needs to be done: